batubulgur/bm-kailath-linear-systems/README.md

-# bm-kailath-linear-systems
-## DjVu bookmark for Kailath's Linear Systems
+# DjVu & PDF bookmarks for Kailath's Linear Systems
 You know where to find the book.
 I suggest you use the .djvu version that has 704 pages.

 .pdf version is of poor quality and I am not hopeful with any OCR results.